About.

 Statement.

-I think of my recent work as contemporary cave painting.
-In it, I make my own paints by hand and use them to create fairly direct representations of the figures that populate the world I am aware of.
-These range from scavengers like the turkey vultures I have seen overhead from New York State to South America, to legendary beings like the Sasquatch, to the lumbering monstrosities of the military-industrial complex.
+History is important to me.
+So is the future.
+Recently, I’ve been working in a mode I think of as contemporary cave painting.
+I make my own paints by hand and use them to represent different figures in the world I am aware of.
 Painting in this way is a kind of return for me.
-As I engage in it, I wonder: if we had it to do over again, would history come out right a second time?
+I often wonder: if we had it to do over again, would history come out right a second time?